nrodrigoc/spring-encrypt-aes/README.md

 # spring-encrypt-aes
-Simple API Encrypting and decrypting in Spring using AES, that has a symmetric key to do this
+Simple API Encrypting and decrypting in Spring using AES, that has a 32 bytes symmetric key to do this.